A Short History of Star Trek

 Strange New Worlds, 2022-

 In season 2 of Discovery, Captain Pike (Anson Mount) and Spock (Ethan Peck) quickly become more popular characters than the regular crew of the USS Discovery.
 The studio recognizes the potential and announces a spin-off series titled Strange New Worlds (SNW), the fifth Star Trek series since 2017.
 SNW premiers on May 5, 2022 on Paramount+.
-The series is well received in the fan community, and clearly much better than Discovery, although it inherits the burden of the "visual reboot" and the overblown technology and history established in DIS.
+The series is well received in the fan community, and undeniably much better than Discovery, although it inherits the burden of the "visual reboot" and the overblown technology and history established in DIS.
 One reason for the popularity of the show is that the producers keep their promise and bring back the classic episodic format.
 Strange New Worlds, unlike Discovery or Picard, is not plagued by dragged out storylines and by episodes that feel like nothing is going on.
 The series comes with a fresh story every week, while not neglecting the character development.

 Strange New Worlds is not a groundbreaking show, however.
 On the contrary, it plays the nostalgia card like no other live-action series in the history of the franchise.
 Pike, Spock, Number One, Uhura, Chapel and M'Benga appear, all as regular characters and all with the caveat that they are re-imagined far beyond just looking different.
 All these issues aside, Strange New Worlds continues to be praised as an enjoyable show that brings back the old spirit of TOS.
-The second season even sees the glorious return of Klingons that look and act like Klingons.
+The second season in 2023 even sees the glorious return of Klingons that look and act like Klingons.

 See Also